Anthony Senter and Joseph Testa: Arrest and aftermath

+During the second trial, Senter and Testa were arrested on drug possession charges after they were discovered using cocaine in a Foley Square Courthouse bathroom in October 1988.
 On September 14, 1989, Senter and Testa were both sentenced to life imprisonment.
 Senter served his sentence at the United States Penitentiary (USP), Allenwood, Pennsylvania.
 Testa served his sentence at the Federal Correctional Institute in Terminal Island for crimes that include multiple murders.

-In 1994, Senter's cousin, Dominic Vulpis, whom owned a garbage company, discovered that pension contributions were being paid into a Teamsters pension account in Senter's name.
+In 1994, Senter's cousin, Dominic Vulpis, who owned a garbage company, discovered that pension contributions were being paid into a Teamsters pension account in Senter's name.
 A court investigator determined that $30,000 of contributions had been paid into the account over a six-year period, while Senter was in prison on a life sentence.
 Union officials said Senter could have qualified for a pension of $1,400 a month if the payments by Canarsie Recycling had continued for another five years.
 Senter will not collect the pension.
 The Teamsters disqualified Senter as a member and the Pension Fund rejected his pension claim.
 It is unclear whether Senter's cousin, Dominic Vulpis, or the garbage company he owns, received a refund of the fraudulent contributions.

+While imprisoned at the United States Penitentiary, Lompoc, California during the 1990s, Senter was part of an Italian Cultural Club along with several other prominent mobsters, including Carmine Persico, Joseph "J. R." Russo, Michael "Mickey Boy" Paradiso, Nicholas "Nicky Blades" Virgilio, Mark Reiter and Kevin Kelly.

+Senter and Testa became eligible for parole after serving ten years of their sentences because the crimes they were convicted of took place prior to 1987, when federal parole was abolished.
 On June 22, 2022, Senter was granted parole by the United States Parole Commission (USPC) and scheduled for release on June 22, 2024.
 He was transferred from the United States Penitentiary, Canaan, Pennsylvania to a halfway house in New York in December 2023.

 In February 2024, the USPC also ordered the release of Testa.
 He was paroled on April 30, 2024.
+Due to ill health, he was not required to reside in a halfway house.

+Testa retired to Henderson, Nevada after his release, where he died from cancer on January 26, 2026, aged 71, after suffering years of health issues.